hernantz/blog/content/the-sorry-state-of-jquery-plugins.md

 ## Wishful thinking

 [This video][6] shows the process of hidding functionality and adding lots of cruft to *jqueryfy* a piece of code.
 This is exactly what we need to avoid.
+More often than not I see plugins hiding their methods behind closures, when they could be opening them as **documented building blocks** to be used at your will.

 It's perfectly fine if plugins expose a simple way to cover the 80% of use cases or some basic functionality.
 But it's clear that pure libraries tend to outperform ready-made plugins in terms of flexibility.

-I often see plugins hiding their methods behind closures, when they could be opening them as **documented building blocks** to be used at your will.
-If only plugins allowed a **clear separation of UI and logic** then you would be able seamlessly integrate it with the rest of your frameworks.
+If only plugins allowed a **clear separation of UI and logic**, and that logic be easily extendable, then you would be able seamlessly integrate it with the rest of your frameworks.

 [1]: http://github.hubspot.com/tether/ "Tether"
 [2]: https://jsfiddle.net/p82fsx06/1/ "Live demo"